weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Sylvia raised an eyebrow.
 "Satisfied and Philip dead?"

-"Yes, because so easily he might have died without their <span id="calibre_link-363" page-number="289" page-name="Page:There Is Confusion.djvu/295" page-index="295" page-quality="3" title="Page:There_Is_Confusion.djvu/295"></span>ever
-having come together.
+"Yes, because so easily he might have died without their ever having come together.
 But they did.
 Oh, Sylvia, you and Brian have had such a simple, easy, jog-trot time of it, you don't know what it means to have your life all broken up like Maggie's and mine have been, and